Bea Malecki: Ultimate Fighting Championship

 Malecki made her promotional debut against Duda Santana at UFC Fight Night: Gustafsson vs. Smith on June 1, 2019.
 She won the fight via second-round submission.
 Following this loss, Duda tested positive for ligandrol in an out-of-competition test.

 She made her second appearance in the organization against Veronica Macedo at UFC Fight Night: Lee vs. Oliveira on March 14, 2020.
 She won the fight via unanimous decision.

 Malecki was expected to face Tracy Cortez at UFC Fight Night 179 on October 11, 2020.
 However, Malecki withdrew from the bout and was replaced by Stephanie Egger.

 Malecki was then scheduled to face Norma Dumont at UFC on ABC 2 on April 10, 2021.
 However, she withdrew from the bout due to a undisclosed reason and was replaced by Erin Blanchfield.

 Malecki faced Josiane Nunes at UFC on ESPN: Cannonier vs. Gastelum on August 21, 2021.
 She lost the fight via knockout in round one.

+On June 8, 2023, it was announced that Malecki was no longer on the UFC roster after she indicated she wanted to move up in weight but UFC conveyed they were no longer interested in having a Women's Featherweight division.